FRC1756-Argos/teamargos.org/docs/software_doc/tutorials/XRP Tutorials/04_Button_Drive/index.md

 ## Time to test your code
+Need help connecting to the XRP robot?
+See: [Connecting to the XRP Robot](../../../XRP%20Docs/04_Connecting_to_XRP/index.md)

 Great job writing your first XRP code.  it is time to test your code.
 Go to [XRP Run Code](<../../../WPILib VSCode Docs/04_Simulate Robot Code/index.md>) to test your code

 If everything is working correctly, you can now drive your XRP robot using the buttons